roobyyi/Data-Scientist-Practicum-Project/README.md

-# Data Scientist Practicum Project

-This is my Project Portfolio on Data Scientist Practicum Bootcamp.
+This is some of my work in Data Science

 ---
 1. Bank, the objective is to build a machine learning to predict churn of customers.